 A. It is quite understandable that in the days when only .com and .net were available, brand owners and trademark holders would have had serious cause for concern if someone else were to somehow own their trademark.com.
 These few TLD’s were the only paths to recognition on the world wide web.

-Now with two thousand + new TLD’s coming on stream (not twenty, not two hundred, but TWO THOUSAND +), and an almost infinite number more possible, is it fair, or reasonable, to suggest or consider that the owner of a trademarked phrase or slogan, a phrase which is in common every use, should deprive the public, and all of industry, of the right to enjoy and benefit from all 2000+ instances of the use of this phrase in language that is common to all?
-Even though the use of it is not in relation to the goods or services provided by the mark holder?
+Now with two thousand + new TLD’s coming on stream (not twenty, not two hundred, but TWO THOUSAND +), and an almost infinite number more possible, is it fair, or reasonable, to suggest or consider that the owner of a trademarked phrase or slogan, a phrase which is in common everyday use, should deprive the public, and all of industry, of the right to use and enjoy and benefit from all 2000+URL’s – ? even though the use of the URLized phrase/slogan is not in relation to the goods or services provided by the mark holder?
 One can understand that if a mark is inherently distinctive or has acquired secondary meaning, or if the use of it is likely to cause confusion, then the mark owner has a right to vigorously fight infringement.
 But short of this it is neither fair, nor reasonable to restrict its use.

 Q. Do you see a problem with one of your domains being used now for a campaign, and then for another brand’s campaign two months from now?